 Slide In Ocular Adapter

-The slide-in adapter is not just a metallic empty tube, it’s a 10x ocular itself.
-It will give the best picture’s quality.
+The slide-in adapter is not just a metallic empty tube; it’s a 10x ocular itself.
+It will give the best picture quality.

-- You are able to slide out the eyepiece.
-There are a few slit lamps in which you have to unscrew the eyepiece.
-In this case you will need to use the “over the eyepiece adapter”
+- You can slide out the eyepiece.
+There are a few slit lamps where you must unscrew the eyepiece.
+In this case, you must use the “over-the-eyepiece adapter.”

 - Measure the eyepiece’s diameter.
-The adapter’s ocular will be replacing the original ocular, so it has to be the same size.
-Usually the eyepieces are from 23 to 30 mm.
+The adapter’s ocular will replace the original ocular, so it must be the same size.
+Usually, the eyepieces are from 23 to 30 mm.

-The iPhone slit lamp adapter ‘s ocular will fit the slit lamps with the smaller eyepieces.
-If you need a bigger diameter you will have to either purchase an adapter with that diameter or get an additional adapter sleeve.
+The iPhone slit lamp adapter’s ocular will fit the slit lamps with the smaller eyepieces.
+If you need a bigger diameter, you must either purchase an adapter with that diameter or get a different adapter sleeve.

 Over the Eyepiece Adapter

 This iPhone slit lamp adapter will use a clamp that holds the phone to the ocular.
-If you have a slit lamp in which you can not slide out the eyepieces then this is your only option.
+If you have a slit lamp in which you can not slide out the eyepieces, this is your only option.

 It works with all sizes of eyepieces.
-These adapters come with a system of plastic covers that you will need to put one on top of the other until the clamp fits tightly.
-The smaller the diameter, the more covers you need, after taking the picture you have to take off the adapter and the 2 or 3 covers, this is not as easy as just replacing the ocular, but works.
+These adapters come with plastic covers you must put on the other until the clamp fits tightly.
+The smaller the diameter, the more covers you need; after taking the picture, you have to remove the adapter and the 2 or 3 covers; this is not as easy as just replacing the ocular, but it works.

 - Turn off the iPhone’s Flash – No need for it.
-If you need more illumination you can set up a background light on the slit lamp, but normally iPhone camera sensitivity is enough.
+If you need more illumination, you can set up a background light on the slit lamp, but typically iPhone camera sensitivity is enough.

-- You will focus through the iPhone touchscreen.
+- You will focus on the iPhone touchscreen.
 What you see is what you get in the picture.

-- Focus the slit lamp as you will normally do.
-A couple of tips here:
+- Focus the slit lamp as you will typically do.
+Here are a couple of tips here:

-- Zoom: Do all the zooming using the slit lamp’s magnification, not through the iPhone’s zoom .
-You will get better results, as the iPhone will do a digital zoom, instead of a manual one.
+- Zoom: Do all the zooming using the slit lamp magnification, not through the iPhone’s zoom.
+You will get better results, as the iPhone will do a digital zoom instead of a manual one.

-- Focus: Unless you are in the lowest slit lamp magnification you will not see the complete eye focused.
-The way you focus on the iPhone camera is by touching on the screen the spot you want to be in focus.
-This action will do both focus and adapt the illumination of the whole picture to that spot.
+- Focus: You will not see the complete eye focus unless you are in the lowest slit lamp magnification.
+You focus on the iPhone camera by touching the screen in the spot you want to be in focus.
+This action will both focus and adapt the illumination of the whole picture to that spot.

-- If you want to focus on one spot while changing the illumination you do this: Instead of just tapping once on a spot, tap and hold for 2 seconds.
-You will see a yellow square and a “AF locked” label, now you can move your finger up and down for more or less light.
+- If you want to focus on one spot while changing the illumination, you do this: Instead of just tapping once on the spot, tap and hold for 2 seconds.
+You will see a yellow square and an “AF locked” label; now, you can move your finger up and down for more or less light.

-This are some sample shoots from an iPhone 4:
+These are some sample shots from an iPhone 4:

-Thanks to the HDR (high dynamic range) setting on the iPhone you will get pictures with a greater dynamic range of luminosity that with a standard camera, even though some of the newer cameras come with HDR function, the HDR on the phone will take 3 pictures at different light levels, instead of one.
-Then it will combine them finding the best light from all areas of the picture, and will create one last improved picture.
+Thanks to the HDR (high dynamic range) setting on the iPhone, you will get pictures with a greater dynamic range of luminosity than with a standard camera; even though some of the newer cameras come with HDR function, the HDR on the phone will take three pictures at different light levels, instead of one.
+Then it will combine them to find the best light from all areas of the picture and will create one last improved image.

-Thanks to all these technological advances an iPhone slit lamp adapter is becoming indispensable in every optical practice.
-Now you know why.
+Thanks to all these technological advances, an iPhone slit lamp adapter is becoming indispensable in every optical practice.
+Now you could tell me why.